 It is easy to understand why some marigolds are popular pot plants.
 They add bright orange and yellow splashes to patios, porches, and verandas.

-Besides that, there are many advantages to planting them in and around the garden.
-Marigolds attract bees and many other beneficial insects, among other things.
+Planting marigolds in and around the garden has many advantages.
+Marigolds attract bees and other beneficial insects, among other things.

 Here are 10 benefits of planting marigolds in the vegetable garden: